felipebpassos/felipebpassos/README.md

 - **Backend**: Developing and managing RESTful APIs with Node.js, using both relational and non-relational databases.
 - **DevOps and Cloud Integration**: Implementing solutions with Docker and managing environments on AWS, including S3 for storage and integrating cloud services.
 - **API Integration**: Working with external APIs, such as the Instagram API, Vimeo, and YouTube, as well as integrating AWS S3 for image storage and management.
+- **Responsive Design**: Creating interfaces with frameworks like Bootstrap and Tailwind CSS that adapt to different devices and screen sizes.

 ## 🛠️ Technologies and Tools

 - **Languages**: JavaScript, PHP, HTML, CSS